-If Your Educational Goal is to obtain an associate degree or certificate; transfer to a four-year university; improve basic skills in English, reading or math; or if you are applying for financial aid; or if you are undecided about your goal, you must follow all steps shown to the right; or if you wish to schedule an appointment with a counselor, you must complete all the steps shown to the right.
+If Your Educational Goal is to obtain an associate degree or certificate; transfer to a four-year university; improve basic skills in English, reading or math; or if you are applying for financial aid; or if you are undecided about your goal, you must follow all steps shown to the right; or if you wish to schedule an appointment with a counselor, you must complete up to Step 3, the College Orientation/Course Selection Workshop.

 Step 1: Apply for Admission